jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Linux-Troubleshooting/Fault-Class/SSH 登录时出现如下错误-Maximum amount of failed attempts was reached.md

 5. If you need to modify the relevant policy configuration, it is recommended to perform a file backup before proceeding.

-6. Use the editor such as vi to modify the relevant parameter values ​​as needed, and confirm that the access release for relevant user has been made in the corresponding identity and access management file.
+6. Use the editor such as vi to modify the relevant parameter values as needed, and confirm that the access release for relevant user has been made in the corresponding identity and access management file.
 Or the entirely delete or comment (add # at the beginning) the entire line configuration, eg.:

 *#auth required pam_listfile.so item=user sense=allow file=/etc/ssh/whitelist onerr=fail*